-While we have made progress and improvements to our processes and procedures, we remain alert to the challenges and risks we face and understand we must keep sight of current and evolving threats.
+In FY24, we continued to strengthen our processes and procedures to combat modern slavery risks within our operations and supply chain.
+While we have made progress and improvements, we remain alert to the challenges and risks we face and understand we must keep sight of current and evolving threats.
 We will continue to collaborate with our internal and external stakeholders over the coming years to address our own modern slavery risks and build on our commitment to combat modern slavery in our supply chain.

-This statement was approved by the Board of Keolis Downer on 15 December 2023
+This Modern Slavery Statement has been approved by the Board of Keolis Downer.